Last updated on May 2nd, 2019

 36. The state’s motto is “Esto Perpetua,” which means “this is forever.”

 37. 13 is a very special number for this state.
-It is special because it is the 13th largest state in America.
+It is special because it is the 13th largest state (in terms of land area) in America.

 38. Idaho might not like the idea of private land.
 This is evident because a whopping 63 percent of the state is considered public land.

 39. Idaho may be known for potatoes, but it should be known for its trout, too.
 It is estimated that 85 percent of all the commercial trout sold in America comes from Hagerman Valley.